-KOMPLETE KONTROL A25 top view.
+KOMPLETE KONTROL M32 top view.

-- (1) Perform and Edit section: Lets you edit and control the Smart Play features, e.g., playing scales, chords, and arpeggiator sequences.
+(1) Perform and Edit section: Lets you edit and control the Smart Play features, e.g., playing scales, chords, and arpeggiator sequences.
 The settings made in the Perform and Edit section are reflected in the display (2).
-For more information, refer to Perform and Edit Section. - (2) Display: The two lines display provides you information about current context of, e.g., the Browser, the parameter assigned to a knob in the Control section, and the settings of the Perform and Edit section. - (3) Preset buttons: The PRESET up / down buttons let you skip to the next or previous Preset file of the loaded Product. - (4) Control section: The eight knobs dynamically adapt their assignment to the selected mode, allowing for direct access to the available parameters.
-As the knobs are touch-sensitive, you can tap them to see the current assignment in the display. - (5) Navigation and Mode buttons: Lets you browse your KOMPLETE KONTROL Library and navigate in your DAW with the 4-D encoder, as well as switch between BROWSER and PLUG-IN mode.
-For more information, refer to Navigation and Mode Buttons. - (6) Keybed: Lets you play the loaded Instrument. - (7) Pitch and Modulation Wheels: The Pitch Wheel on the left lets you adjust the pitch of the loaded Instrument.
-The Modulation Wheel on the right lets you adjust the default modulation parameter of the loaded Instrument.
+For more information, refer to Perform and Edit Section.

+(2) Display: The two lines display provides you information about current context of, e.g., the Browser, the parameter assigned to a knob in the Control section, and the settings of the Perform and Edit section.

+(3) Preset buttons: The PRESET up / down buttons let you skip to the next or previous Preset file of the loaded Product.

+(4) Control section: The eight knobs dynamically adapt their assignment to the selected mode, allowing for direct access to the available parameters.
+As the knobs are touch-sensitive, you can tap them to see the current assignment in the display.

+(5) Navigation and Mode buttons: Allows you to browse your KOMPLETE KONTROL Library and navigate in your DAW with the 4-D encoder, as well as switch between BROWSER and PLUG-IN mode.
+For more information, refer to Navigation and Mode Buttons.

+(6) Keybed: Lets you play the loaded Instrument.

+(7) Touch Strips: The Pitch Strip on the left allows you to adjust the pitch of the loaded Instrument.
+The Modulation Strip on the right enables you adjust the default modulation parameter of the loaded Instrument.
+The Pitch and Modulation Strips are automatically assigned to corresponding controls of the loaded Instrument.

-- (8) Transpose buttons: Transpose the keybed up or down by an octave, or set the note velocity for all keys to a fixed value of 127.
+(8) Transpose buttons: Transpose the keybed up or down by an octave, or set the note velocity for all keys to a fixed value of 127.
 When KOMPLETE KONTROL is used as plug-in in MASCHINE, you can switch between playing a single sound chromatically, and playing a Group across 16 keys.
-For more information, refer to Transpose Buttons. - (8) Page Left (M) and Page Right (S) buttons: The Page Left (M) and Page Right (S) buttons let you skip to the next parameter page and thus remap the knobs to another set of parameters.
+For more information, refer to Transpose Buttons.

+(8) Page Left (M) and Page Right (S) buttons: The Page Left (M) and Page Right (S) buttons let you skip to the next parameter page and thus remap the knobs to another set of parameters.
 Using SHIFT, these buttons let you instantly solo or mute any Sound or Group in supported hosts.
-For more information, refer to Host Integration. - (10) Transport section: Controls the transport of supported hosts when KOMPLETE KONTROL is used as a plug-in.
+For more information, refer to Host Integration.

+(10) Transport section: Controls the transport of supported hosts when KOMPLETE KONTROL is used as a plug-in.
 For more information, refer to Transport Section.